Wind energy software: Turbine design

 Software helps design wind turbines.
 There are several aero-elastic packages that are used in this design process.

 FOCUS6 aids in the design of wind turbines and turbine components such as rotor blades.
 It was developed by Knowledge Centre Wind turbine Materials and Constructions (WMC) and Energy Research Centre of the Netherlands (ECN).

 The National Wind Technology Center (NWTC), a division of the U.S. National Renewable Energy Laboratory (NREL), has developed many packages which are used by turbine manufacturers and researchers.
 NWTC has developed a suite of turbine design and performance prediction codes which rely on Blade Element Momentum (BEM) theory.
-WT_Perf uses steady BEM theory to model turbine performance.
+WTPerf uses steady BEM theory to model turbine performance.
 FAST is a comprehensive aero-elastic simulator which uses unsteady BEM theory to model a turbine as a collection of rigid and flexible bodies in a spatiotemporal field of turbulent flow.
 Germanischer Lloyd found FAST suitable for "the calculation of onshore wind turbine loads for design and certification."
+OpenFAST is an open-source wind turbine simulation tool that was established with the FAST v8 code as its starting point in 2018.

 The open source software QBlade developed by the wind energy research group of Hermann Föttinger Institute of TU Berlin (Chair of Fluid Dynamics) is a BEM code coupled with the airfoil simulation code XFOIL.
 It allows the user to develop/import airfoil shapes, simulate them and use them for the design and simulation of wind turbine blades/rotors with the use of steady state BEM theory.
 The software is built with the Qt framework thus it includes a graphical user interface.

 The open source software Vortexje, developed by Baayen & Heinz GmbH in Berlin, is an unsteady 3D panel method implementation suitable for dynamic simulation of vertical and horizontal axis wind turbines.
 Easily coupled with other simulation environments such as Simulink and Dymola, it is suitable for aerodynamic optimization, fluid-structure interaction problems, and unsteady control system simulation.

 Ashes is a software package for analyzing aerodynamic and mechanical forces for onshore and offshore horizontal axis wind turbines.
 It is based on research done at the Norwegian University of Science and Technology in Trondheim, Norway.